 1957 Topps #95 Mickey Mantle PSA 9 MINT - Only ONE PSA Example Graded Higher!

-Consider that of the nearly 7,300 encapsulated copies, only 22 or 0.3% of those specimens have achieved the sanctified 9 assessment with a SOLE copy graded higher!
-Indeed, only a single 1957 Topps PSA encapsulated #95 Mantle subject has ever achieved a GEM MINT 10 grade, substantiating the utmost significance of finding an extremely obscure Mint 9 example.
+Memory Lane is proud to present one of the most breathtaking 1957 Topps #95 Mickey Mantle specimens extant, with this miraculous PSA MINT 9 marvel truly residing as one of the best of the best.
+Consider that of the 7,800+ encapsulated copies, only 22 or 0.28% of those specimens have achieved the sanctified 9 assessment, with a SOLE copy graded higher!
+Indeed, only a single 1957 Topps PSA encapsulated #95 Mantle subject has ever achieved a 10 GEM MINT grade, substantiating the utmost significance of finding an extremely obscure MINT 9 example.
 The phrase "a sure thing" is seldom used in today's society.
-Yet, high-grade Mantle cards continue to escalate in value at a nearly alarming rate, once again substantiating the accepted notion that the Commerce Comet continues to be the foundation of the post-WWII card market (a PSA Mint 9 '57 Topps Mantle fetched $84K last year).
-However Mantle secured this concept is still a mystery.
+Yet, high-grade Mantle cards continue to escalate in value at a nearly alarming rate, once again substantiating the accepted notion that the Commerce Comet continues to be one of the cornerstones of the prized card market.
+Substantiating that notion are three astounding sales for PSA 9 MINT '57 Topps Mantles since 2021, including $173K, $180K, and a record-setting $210K price tag realized in an October 2021 Memory Lane Auction.

+The manner in which Mantle secured this stranglehold on the card-collecting circuit remains a mystery.
 Was it the mystique of his 1952 Topps rookie card, being the great Joe DiMaggio's successor or how about his long tape measure home runs?
-Whatever the reason, his cards hold a special place next to the great turn of the century players such as Cobb, Wagner, Mathewson and Ruth, and this 1957 museum quality example just happens to be one of Mantle's finest.
-The card itself is magnificent in all aspects of condition sensitivity.
-Let's start with the super defined contrast of the classic Mantle batting image as he possibly clouts another one of his majestic long balls wearing the classic Yankee pinstripes.
-Atypical for virtually all '57 Topps Mantles, the hallowed image exhibits near-perfect centering, with only a negligible tilt ever-so-slightly favoring the upper right corner.
+Whatever the reason, his cards hold a special place next to the great pre-1940 players such as Ruth, Cobb, Wagner, Jackson, and Gehrig, with this 1957 museum-quality example proudly standing tall as one of Mantle's finest cardboard keepsakes.
+The card itself is magnificent in all aspects of condition sensitivity, highlighted by the atypically spot-on 50/50 centering that has also eluded any glaring tilt.
+It's no secret that most 1957 Topps Mantle subjects reveal unsightly skewed images, with this miraculous offering one of the few marvels boasting near-perfect positioning.

 MIN BID $50,000